-Center for Student Success Courses: CSS courses that equip first-time freshman students with skills to transition into the academic demands of higher education, offering students tools to excel in their academic work.
-These courses are CSS-1001 College Success Strategies, HUM-1013 Discipleship of the Christian Mind with Lab and CSS-1012 Advanced College Success Strategies.
-Any student may choose to enroll in these beneficial courses, and they are required for students conditionally admitted to the university or whose placement scores indicate they are likely to thrive with additional support.
+Center for Student Success Courses: CSS courses equip first-time freshman students with the skills to succeed at the academic demands of higher education, offering students tools to excel in their academic work.
+These courses are COR-1012 M Discipleship of the Christian Minda and CSS-1011 Advanced College Success Strategies.
+Any student may choose to enroll in these beneficial courses, and they are required for students whose placement scores indicate they are likely to thrive with additional support.

-Writing Lab: The MVNU Writing Lab exists to create a safe and friendly space for all writers at all levels to share their work and receive thorough, considerate feedback from attentive peer tutors empowering student writers to become more confident, self-sufficient, and effective critical thinkers and communicators.
-The Writing Lab assists any student pursuing help with any writing assignment at any stage of the writing process; provides face-to-face, one-on-one support for students within a community of well-trained peer tutors; asks questions and listens to students to help them explore, clarify, and articulate their ideas; and supports and guides students as they develop their writing process and style.
+Writing Lab: The MVNU Writing Lab exists to create a safe and friendly space for writers at all levels to share their work with a student Writing Coach and receive feedback empowering student writers to become more confident, self-sufficient, and effective critical thinkers and communicators.
+The Writing Lab assists students with any writing assignment at any stage of the writing process; provides face-to-face, one-on-one support; asks questions and listens to students to help them explore, clarify, and articulate their ideas; and supports and guides students as they develop their writing process and style.

-Accessibility Services for Students with Disabilities: MVNU provides equal access to all educational and programmatic activities and abides Section 504 of the Rehabilitation Act of 1973 and the applicable provisions of the Americans with Disabilities Act of 1990.
+Accessibility Services for Students with Disabilities: MVNU provides equal access to all educational and programmatic activities as provided in Section 504 of the Rehabilitation Act of 1973 and the applicable provisions of the Americans with Disabilities Act of 1990.
 The Office of Accessibility Services within the Center for Student Success facilitates a process for students to self-disclose documented disabilities and fosters a campus environment that is accessible, inclusive, and regulatorily compliant.